coder-role/cyberrole/content/blog/Broker/index.md

 ## 1. Summary

 {{% details title="Click to Reveal Spoilers" closed="true" %}}
 Broker is a simple boot-to-root machine on Hack the Box.
 It is designed to facilitate communication between different applications and services using a popular open-source message broker, ActiveMQ.
 Upon its release, Broker highlights the far-reaching implications of a known vulnerability being actively exploited in the wild.
 These exploitations often lead to data breaches, operational disruptions, financial loss, and reputational damage for the victims.
 In this exercise, I will exploit the flaw to gain a foothold, then demonstrate how to escalate privileges to root.
-While the vulnerability could potential be used to establish persistence, I did not do so in this case.
+While the vulnerability could potentially be used to establish persistence, I did not do so in this case.
 {{% /details %}}

 ## 2. Enumeration